theima/ein/README.md

 (select: Select, nativeElementSelect: NativeElementSelect<T>, updateContent: () => void) => InitiateComponentResult
 ```

+This function is used to create the component, i.e. creating streams for native events or elements and giving access to an update function.

 ##### select

 The select function will return a stream of native events from the selected native elements.
 The selector string is a simplified css-selector.
 See [view](#actions-events).